ONCache: A Cache-Based Low-Overhead Container Overlay Network: Background and Motivation

-There are some recent effort that aims to improve the performance of the overlay network.
+There are some recent efforts that aim at improving the performance of overlay networks.

-\textbf{Socket replacement.} Slim~\cite{zhuo2019slim} introduces a socket replacement mechanism that can improve the performance of container communication.
-It establishes TCP connections in host namespace and replaces TCP sockets in container by ones in host namespace.
-While improving the TCP performance, Slim has significant limitations.
-First, Slim does not support non-connection-based protocols such as UDP, ICMP, which limits its compatibility and debuggability.
-Second, Slim packets are not tunneling packets, which can affect the policies in underlay network that match on the tunneling headers.
-Furthermore, when setting up connections, Slim must first establish an overlay connection for service discovery, leading to prolonged connection setup time.
+\textbf{Socket replacement.} Slim~\cite{zhuo2019slim} introduces a socket replacement mechanism that improves container overlay network performance.
+It establishes TCP connections in the host namespace and replaces TCP sockets in containers by those in the host namespace.
+While improving TCP performance, Slim exhibits notable limitations.
+Firstly, it does not support non-connection-based protocols such as UDP and ICMP, or container live migration, thereby constraining its compatibility.
+Secondly, Slim packets are not tunneling packets, which impacts underlay network policies that match on tunneling headers.
+Furthermore, Slim must establish an overlay connection for service discovery during connection setup, resulting in prolonged setup time.
+Some subsequent works~\cite{9860379, 10198904, 10143220} follow Slim's idea and improve connection setup time.
+However, they still suffer from the former two shortcomings.

-There are some works following the idea of Slim.
-O2H~\cite{9860379} implements the idea of Slim using eBPF and ptrace.
-It shares the similar shortcomings as Slim.
-ShuntFlow~\cite{10198904} uses a threshold mechanism which switches to Slim for long-lived connections and overlay for others.
-The shortcomings are similar as O2H.
-SlimFast~\cite{10143220} reduces the connection setup time of Slim and adapts UDP to the socket replacing mechanism by proposing a hash-based service discovery.
-It is still potentially incompatible with underlay policies, and the proposed UDP mechanism is not yet complete, e.g., the hash-based service discovery cannot handle hash collision.

-\textbf{CPU load balancing.} RPS and RFS (and their hardware version RSS and Accelerated RFS)~\cite{rfs} in Linux can improve performance by load balancing packet processing among multiple CPUs.
-Falcon~\cite{osti_10297232} pipelines software interrupts associated with different network devices of a single flow on multiple cores, thereby preventing execution serialization of softirqs from overloading a single core. mFlow \cite{10177405} exploits packet-level parallelism by splitting the packets of the same flow into multiple micro-flows, which can be processed on multiple cores.
-However, these solutions only take effects on the ingress path and cannot further improve the performance if the bottleneck is the egress path.
-Besides, they improve the network performance at the cost of higher CPU utilization.
+\textbf{CPU load balancing.} Linux scaling techniques, such as Receive Packet Steering (RPS) and Receive Flow Steering (RFS) (and their hardware counterparts Receive Side Scaling (RSS) and Accelerated RFS (aRFS))~\cite{rfs}, improve performance by distributing ingress packet processing across multiple CPU cores and trying to reduce cache miss rate.
+Falcon~\cite{osti_10297232} and mFlow~\cite{10177405} explore different strategies for distributing packet processing across multiple cores.
+However, they improve network performance at the cost of higher CPU utilization.
+Additionally, they only take effects on the ingress path and cannot further improve performance if the bottleneck lies in the egress path.